This is a tour you can make in just one day or more if you need more time to enjoy…

-The city, overlooking the Adriatcic Sea is a center of cultural and commercial exchange since ancient times and for that it’s recognized as one of the most important Door to the Orient, even nowadays.
+The city, overlooking the Adriatic Sea, is a center of cultural and commercial exchange since ancient times: it’s recognized as one of the most relevant Doors to the Orient, even nowadays.

 Bari is well connected to other European and Italian cities.
-The main train station is in the center of the city, while Karol Wojtyła Airport, the nearest to Bari, is in Palese, a town that is just 10 kilometers away from the city.
+The Main Train Station is in the city center, while Karol Wojtyła Airport, the nearest to Bari, is in Palese, a town that is just 10 kilometers away from the city.

 It is easy and pleasant to visit Bari on foot, almost in every season.

-In the morning get lost in the maze of its streets of the Old City, be amazed by the Romanesque architecture and smell the scents of local cuisine.
+In the morning, getting lost: strolling around the streets of the Old Town, be amazed by the Romanesque Architecture, and smell the scents of local cuisine.
 By night take a walk from the Bastion of Santa Scolastica to the seafront.

-Shopaholics can satisfy their desire of fashion made in Italy in Corso Vittorio Emanuele, Corso Cavour, Via Argiro and Via Sparano, while nature lovers can take a deep breath in Parco 2 Giugno.
+Shopaholics can satisfy their desire for fashion made in Italy in Corso Vittorio Emanuele, Corso Cavour, Via Argiro, and Via Sparano.
+Instead, nature lovers can take a deep breath in Parco 2 Giugno.

-When in Bari remember to always eat local: pasta al forno, braciola, focaccia and panzerotto are the main keywords in restaurants and bakeries.
+When in Bari, remember to always eat local: Pasta al Forno, Braciola, Focaccia, and Panzerotti are the main keywords in restaurants and bakeries.

-From the 7th to the 9th of May the city celebrates its patron Saint Nicholas with historical reconstructions and religious ceremonies.
-That event, that colors and animates the center of the city, recalls people from all around the world, so much so that it has been chosen by fashion stylists Dolce & Gabbana as a scenario for one of their advertising campaign.
+From the 7th to the 9th of May, the city celebrates its patron Saint Nicholas with historical reconstructions and religious ceremonies.
+That event colors and animates the city center and recalls people from all around the world.
+Not by chance, it has been chosen by the fashion stylists Dolce & Gabbana as a scenario for one of their advertising campaigns.